 Research has found that enrolling in additional treatment or taking part in a self-help group after rehab can strengthen abstinence.

 Learning how to anticipate and cope with relapse triggers can help a person avoid triggering situations and stay strong in the face of temptation should they encounter one.

 The following tips can also help a person stay focused on their recovery:

-Stress-reduction techniques: Stress is one of the biggest triggers of relapse.
+- Stress-reduction techniques – Stress is one of the biggest triggers of relapse.
 The stress of daily life can become intense, especially for a person newly in recovery.
-Stress-reduction techniques, such as mindfulness, can help a person handle stress in a healthy and productive way.
+Stress-reduction techniques, such as mindfulness, can help a person handle stress healthily and productively.

 The best drug rehab centers offer aftercare support to their treatment graduates.
 Many communities have accessible aftercare resources as well, like self-help groups or therapy.

 Discover Meth Relapse Prevent Techniques at Vertava Health

 Enrolling in treatment after a relapse gives a person a great opportunity to reconnect to the recovery community.
 It also gives them a chance to develop coping skills that address the unique circumstances of their life.
 While relapse can be overwhelming, it doesn’t have to be permanent.
 Long-lasting recovery from meth addiction is possible.
 Contact Vertava Health today at 844.470.0410 for more information on meth relapse and treatment options.